bgruening/wilson-app/wilson-basic/introduction/intro.md

 #### PCA (Principal Component Analysis)
 <p class="font plot">
  <img src="example_pca2.png" class="plot"/>
  A PCA is used to get an overview on the variation of the data based on the selected features.
-By default the two dimensions with the highest variation are selected (PC 1 and PC2), presented in a two-dimensional scatterplot.
+By default the two dimensions with the highest variation are selected (PC1 and PC2) and presented in a two-dimensional scatterplot.
 </p>

 #### Global Correlation Heatmap